What is Full Mouth Reconstruction?

 Full mouth reconstruction isn’t only for cosmetic reasons.
 Having missing or broken teeth, jaw problems and / or gum problems can make life very difficult for many people.
 That’s why it is important to distinguish full mouth reconstructive procedures from the well-known ‘smile makeover’.
 Although Dr. Barney also offers smile makeovers to his patients and they involve many of the same procedures, they are purely cosmetic.
 Full mouth restoration is the term used when the surgeries and procedures are necessary due to poor oral health or trauma.
 This distinction is important to make, especially for insurance reasons.

-As stated above, it is a procedure that is done on patients who need to have it done to improve their lives, rather than patients wanting to have it done for appearances.
 When you have been through a trauma or accident, or have been experiencing excessive tooth loss or cracking due to periodontal disease, you will qualify for the reconstruction.
 The best way to know is to book an appointment with Dr. Barney to discuss your motivations for wanting the procedure.

 There is absolutely no time frame for how long you must wait.
 However, if you want to return to your best quality of life afterwards, it is always best to get it done as soon as you can, even though at times it can seem daunting.
 Dr. Barney’s office utilizes the latest in laser and neuromuscular technology to make your experience as comfortable as possible.